Austin Music Timeline (1900's-present)

 Austin Music Timeline

-From Threadgills to The Armadillo World Headquarters there was something about Austin that hit a magical note.
-A city rich with culture and diversity, A city that attracted artists and hippies alike.
-A place where one can hear live music in the air from all corners of the city every night of the week.
-A place that attracts tourists from all corners of the globe.To experience it.
-To live it.
+From Threadgills to the Armadillo World Headquarters there was something about Austin that hit a magical note.
+A city rich with culture and diversity that attracted artists and hippies from all corners of the globe.
+A place where one can hear live music in the air every night of the week, bringing forth millions of tourists every year to experience the unique vibe that is Austin, Texas.

-Here is a timeline that represents a little history of Austin's Music and some of the people that helped make it the "Live Music Capital of the World."
+Here is the timeline that represents a little history of Austin's Music and some of the people that helped make it "The Live Music Capital of the World".

 (1903-1996) Roosevelt Thomas "The Grey Ghost"

-• Founding Father of blues in Austin
+• Founding Father of blues in Austin.

-• 1988 Texas Music Hall of Fame winner
+• 1988 Texas Music Hall of Fame winner.

-• Known for his "Barrel House Blues"
+• Known for his "Barrel House Blues".

 (1910-1986) Teddy Wilson